RedHatInsights/insights-core/docs/docs_guidelines.rst

 Testing Your Docstring
 ======================

-Once you have implemented a mapper with the recommended documentation style you will need to include it in the insights-core documentation.
-You can do this by creating a file in the directory ``insights-core/docs/shared_mappers_catalog/`` that has the same name as your mapper module name, except with a ``.rst`` extension instead of a ``.py`` extension.
-For example if your mapper module is named ``your_mapper.py`` then create a file ``insights-core/docs/shared_mappers_catalog/your_mapper.rst`` and include the following three lines in the file::
+Once you have implemented a parser with the recommended documentation style you will need to include it in the insights-core documentation.
+You can do this by creating a file in the directory ``insights-core/docs/shared_parsers_catalog/`` that has the same name as your parser module name, except with a ``.rst`` extension instead of a ``.py`` extension.
+For example if your parser module is named ``your_parser.py`` then create a file ``insights-core/docs/shared_parsers_catalog/your_parser.rst`` and include the following three lines in the file::

-   .. automodule:: insights.mappers.your_mapper
+   .. automodule:: insights.parsers.your_parser
       :members:
       :show-inheritance: